Paytm becomes official digital payments partner for prime ministers' museum

-Paytm becomes official digital payments partner for prime ministers' museum2 min read .
-Updated: 14 Apr 2022, 10:07 PM IST
+Paytm becomes official digital payments partner for prime ministers' museum1 min read .
+14 Apr 2022

 - During the event, the PM bought the first ticket to the museum through Paytm electronic data capture machine.